Alumni Ambassador Spotlight: Karen Marriner on Fostering Resilience and Participatory Governance

 “Listen.
 Set aside your own assumptions and take the time to understand what communities truly need,” Karen advises.
 Listening to communities led her to rethink pre-planned solutions, ensuring that initiatives were genuinely responsive to local needs.

 “We worked on a project for strengthening the capacity of local governments when it comes to supporting victims.
-I had already been doing these workshops for a while and was running through the steps as usual, when the representatives from the municipalities stopped me.
-It was refreshing to see that they had a very different idea of what they wanted and, importantly, what they did not need.”
+I had already been doing these workshops for a while and was running through the steps as usual.
+In conversations with the representatives from the community I noticed that they had a very different idea of what they wanted and, even more important, what they did not need.”

-Karen Marriner, is the alumni ambassador for Latin America and the Caribbean.
+Karen Marriner, is The Hague Academy’s alumni ambassador for Latin America and the Caribbean.
 She is a specialist in development and public policy with a Master’s degree in Development Studies.
 She has extensive experience in project management, monitoring and evaluation, social impact initiatives, and policy strengthening to enhance livelihoods for vulnerable populations.

 *GobLabs: The Government and International Relations programme adapted the University of Twente’s educational model (TOM), Netherlands, which aims to position the student as an active and decisive agent in their own learning process.
-This methodology is project-based, seeking to identify, understand, and propose solutions to real-world problems (University of Twente, 2017).
+This methodology is project-based, seeking to identify, understand, and propose solutions to real-world problems.

 Subscribe to our newsletter!